Welcome to Southwind District

 For more information on these latest events, simply click on the event title.

 Help with Food or Medical Assistance-Do you need help with food or medical assistance?
 We can help you with the forms.
-Every 1st Thursday of the month, starting April 3, 2025, 1:00-3:00 P.M.
+Every 1st Thursday of the month, 1:00-3:00 P.M.
 Toronto Public Library

 OWL Hour-Join us for an hour long social gathering where we will come together to discuss and discover new things and topics.
 Every 2nd full week of the month, 10:00-11:00 A.M.
 Location Options-Yates Center, St. Paul, Fort Scott, Iola.
 Call Hollie @ 620-625-8620 for more information.